 - Paying A Living Wage: When you support local businesses, you know they are paying (at least) minimum wage.
 This means that folks can raise their family, have a minimum standard of living and contribute to our society.
 This is not a “value add.”
 It’s a moral value.
 So why can’t some Mom and Pop shops compete with online retailers based out of places like China?
 Because in Alberta we pay a living wage of at least $13.60 per hour while Chinese workers earn fourteen times less, about 87 cents per hour.
 While there is no joy in being ripped off, there is certainly nothing to be proud about if you are exploiting people, either.

 - Taxes: Okay, this isn’t the sexiest topic, but its important.
 When you buy from established businesses you know they are paying the municipality for things like business licenses, downtown revitalization fees and property tax.
-You know that the GST they collect is going to pay for government services like hockey arenas, healthcare and national defense.
+You know that the GST they collect is going to pay for government services like hockey arenas, healthcare and national defence.
 The online retailer pays no taxes to local governments, and depending on how reputable they are, they may or may not remit the GST they charged you to the Federal Government.

 - Shipping and Shopping Green: Don’t forget to calculate in the cost of shipping and the time it will take to get your item.
 And of course, the greenest item is the one that is closest to you because it doesn’t need to be shipped thousands of kms to your door.